|

 at his work but that did not mean he was complacent.
 He knew that

-an elf would be stronger, and faster, and have better sight, and
+an elf would be stronger, faster, have better eyesight, and better

-better hearing, and evenhe had heardsome sort of sixth
+hearing, and might evenhe had heardhave some sort

 And absolutely ruthless.

-and needed some help from Faramir and his secretary.
-Then Aragornwho
+and needed some help from Faramir and his secretary; then Aragorn,

-had decided he was far to old to finish his drinking contest with
+who had decided he was far to old to watch drinking contests,

-EomerArwen, and Eomer himself, who had decided he should not
+and Arwen; and then Eomer, who had decided he should not leave

-Next, Legolas, Eowyn, Gimli and the hobbits, who were all lodged
+Next came Legolas, Eowyn, Gimli, and the hobbits, who were all

 Wolfram had positioned himself on a first floor balcony, which

-gave him a clear view of the entire castle courtyard without danger
+gave him a clear view of the entire castle courtyard with no danger

-of being seen.
-The climb up the privy shaft had taken him rather
+The climb up the privy shaft had taken rather longer than he

-longer than he had expected, and he was relieved to see that the
+had expected, and he was relieved to see that the banquet was

-party was only just ending.
-A group of five revellers was walking
+only just ending.
+A group of five revellers was walking across

 Wolfram watched intently, willing the group to separate and give